owncloud/docs/docs/build-the-docs.md

 It is very helpful to see how changes to a page will render without running a build - without including other data  images or attributes defined somewhere else, etc. Therefore you can install a plugin for your browser to render `.adoc` files.
 You may use the `Asciidoctor.js Live Preview` or any other that is available for your browser - just search and install a suitable one.
 Post installing, check that _accessing local files_ in the plugin settings is allowed.

-The result shown in the browser may look slightly different to a version that is built via ` yarn antora-local`, but is a good start to get an impression and to catch typos made.
+The result shown in the browser may look slightly different to a version that is built via ` npm antora-local`, but is a good start to get an impression and to catch typos made.

-## Prepared Yarn Commands
+## Prepared npm Commands

-To see all prepared yarn commands, run the following command `yarn run`.
+To see all prepared npm commands, run the following command `npm run`.
 This will ouptput all commands with their settings, though this makes readability not easy.
-See the [yarn documentation](https://yarnpkg.com/lang/en/docs/cli/run/) for more information.
+See the [npm documentation](https://docs.npmjs.com/cli/v11/using-npm/scripts) for more information.

 Here is the list of commands and when to use them